kastein/kastein.github.io/_pages/about.md

   - /about.html
 ---

+**Under construction**

 Hi!
 I'm Katharina, a PhD student in Computational Linguistics at the LST Department of Saarland University.
+My supervisor is Alexander Koller.

+I'm working in the [A7](https://sfb1102.uni-saarland.de/projects/controlling-information-density-in-discourse-generation/) project of the Collaborative Reserach Center on Information Density and Linguistic Encoding ([SFB 1102](https://sfb1102.uni-saarland.de/)).